69 Creative Hobbies for a Better You in 2025

 14. Origami

-Origami, the art of ancient Japanese paper folding, only requires paper, your hands and maybe some instructions, which makes it an easy activity for teenagers to explore.
-There are all sorts of unique designs to master, ranging from the paper crane to flowers, dragons and more.
+Origami, the art of ancient Japanese paper folding, only requires paper, your hands and maybe some instructions.
+This makes it one of the more easy, yet rewarding creative hobbies for teenagers.
+There are all sorts of unique designs to master, ranging from the ubiquitous paper crane to flowers, dragons and more.
+Here's out guide to creating a paper boat if you want to start immediately.

 15. Papier Mâché